 The presence of the invasive lily species Yellow Floating Heart was drastically reduced at Lake Carl Blackwell in 2019 after a successful treatment of ProcellaCor, an EPA-approved selective herbicide.
 ProcellaCOR has been shown to be safe in a public water supply and non-toxic to invertebrates, amphibians, reptiles and mammals.

-A spot treatment of ProcellaCor covering approximately 3 acres will take place the week of September 12, weather permitting, to further reduce the plant’s presence and prevent it from spreading.
+A spot treatment of ProcellaCor covering approximately 2 acres will take place Sept.
+21, 2023, weather permitting, to further reduce the plant’s presence and prevent it from spreading.
 The area being treated is less than 0.09% of the lake’s 3,370-acre surface.